How many times have you heard that line or one like it spoken at work?

 Character is the indelible mark that determines the only true value of all people and all their work. ~Orison Swett Marden, author and founder of SUCCESS magazine

-I try every day to emulate their good head and heart practices by balancing logic and emotion, meaning and money, results and relationships, taking charge and taking care.
+I try every day to emulate their practices by balancing logic and emotion, meaning and money, results and relationships, taking charge and taking care.
 I succeed some days, fail on others.

 If you knew a replacement part would add an extra 90 cents in costs and yield only ten cents in warranty savings, would you authorize use of the more expensive part?